In this blog, we discuss how you can perform an effective content audit for your website and why a content audit is essential for driving revenue.

 Content relevance (does it resonate with your target audience?)

-Content value (you might have a blog that performs well but generates no real value for your business) - find out how to create content that generates leads by reading this blog.
+Content value (you might have a blog that performs well but generates no real value for your business) - find out how to prove the ROI of content by reading this blog.